 In the community, she serves as Past President of the Board of Directors of the Jefferson Performing Arts Society.
 She frequently provides pro bono services at homeless shelters throughout the New Orleans area.

 Areas of Practice

-- Best Lawyers® Lawyer of the Year - New Orleans Personal Injury Litigation - Defendants, 2022
+- Best Lawyers® Lawyer of the Year in New Orleans – Personal Injury Litigation - Defendants, 2022, 2024

-- Best Lawyers® - Commercial Litigation, Personal Injury Litigation - Defendants, Product Liability Litigation - Defendants
+- Best Lawyers® – Commercial Litigation, Personal Injury Litigation - Defendants, Product Liability Litigation - Defendants, since 2010

 - Louisiana Super Lawyers® (by Thomson Reuters) Class Action & Mass Torts: Defense, 2018-2019, 2021-2022